Supreme Court hears arguments in ObamaCare contraception case

 HOW TO LISTEN TO SUPREME COURT'S ORAL ARGUMENTS AMID CORONAVIRUS

 A judge blocked the rule change from taking effect after New Jersey and Pennsylvania challenged it, and that decision was upheld by a circuit court ruling.
-The Trump administration and Little Sisters of the Poor, and order of Roman Catholic nuns, are appealing, although in June a Texas federal judge’s ruling allowed for most employers to get out of providing coverage for contraception if they objected to doing so.
+The Trump administration and Little Sisters of the Poor, an order of Roman Catholic nuns, are appealing, although in June a Texas federal judge’s ruling allowed for most employers to get out of providing coverage for contraception if they objected to doing so.

 The court's second case of the day involves whether or not a 1991 law that protects people from receiving unwarranted telemarketer calls is a violation of the First Amendment when applied to political organizations.